StressFreeSites/business-contact-widget/readme.txt

 8. Settings backend - customise the styling options.

 == Changelog ==

+= 2.7.0 =
+* Click for telephone numbers on mobile and premium promotion

 = 2.6.8 =
 * More office addresses and bug fixes